junxit/us-congress-code/title-10/chapter-9a/sec-240i.md

 ### References in Text

-The Chief Financial Officer Act, referred to in subsec. (c), probably should be Chief Financial Officers Act of 1990, Pub.
+The Chief Financial Officer Act, referred to in subsec. (c), probably means the Chief Financial Officers Act of 1990, Pub.
 L. 101–576, Nov.
 15, 1990, 104 Stat.
 2838.
 For complete classification of this Act to the Code, see Short Title of 1990 Amendment note set out under section 501 of Title 31, Money and Finance, and Tables.